Updated on 23 July 2022

 Monitoring your pregnancy

 Immediately inform a social worker or an aid worker at your reception center that you are pregnant.
-They can help you get a referral to a gynaecologist from your general practitioner (your doctor).
-The gynaecologist can monitor your pregnancy.
+They can help you get a referral to a gynecologist from your general practitioner (your doctor).
+The gynecologist can monitor your pregnancy.